 - OPNsense Firewall – OPNsense firewall has a versatile, web-based interface and numerous features.
 It’s a newcomer to the race for top-dog, but backed by inventor Manuel Kasper, it has moved quickly up the ladder.

 Why work with Sangfor?

-Sangfor’s Next Generation Application Firewall, or NGAF, is a powerful network firewall security device deployed to filter incoming and outgoing traffic for threats, secure the network from attackers, and provide security intelligence from outside the network.
+Sangfor’s Next Generation Application Firewall is a powerful network firewall security device deployed to filter incoming and outgoing traffic for threats, secure the network from attackers, and provide security intelligence from outside the network.
 Sangfor NGAF provides a holistic view of the entire organizational security network, with ease of operation & maintenance for administration.
 For more information on how to work with Sangfor to achieve the highest quality network security on the market, visit us online at www.sangfor.com

 What is Firewall?